vitest-dev/vitest/docs/api/index.md

 - **Type**: `(path: string, factory?: () => unknown) => void`

   Makes all `imports` to passed module to be mocked.
 Inside a path you _can_ use configured Vite aliases.
+The call to `vi.mock` is hoisted, so it doesn't matter where you call it.
+It will always be executed before all imports.

   - If `factory` is defined, will return its result.
 Factory function can be asynchronous.
 You may call [`vi.importActual`](#vi-importactual) inside to get the original module.
-The call to `vi.mock` is hoisted to the top of the file, so you don't have access to variables declared in the global file scope!
+Since the call to `vi.mock` is hoisted, you don't have access to variables declared in the global file scope!
   - If mocking a module with a default export, you'll need to provide a `default` key within the returned factory function object.
 This is an ES modules specific caveat, therefore `jest` documentation may differ as `jest` uses commonJS modules. *Example:*

   ```ts